on this page

 As advocates, ISOs help vulnerable Aboriginal and Torres Strait Islander people achieve outcomes that improve the level of opportunity for individuals with disability and the community.

-Our 2019-22 Multicultural Servicing Strategy ensures our services are responsive to the needs of multicultural customers.
+Our Multicultural Servicing Strategy 2023 to 2025 ensures our services are responsive to the needs of multicultural customers.
 This includes providing free interpreting and translation services so customers may do their business with us in their language.
-We also have access to Auslan interpreters to assist customers who are deaf or have hearing loss.

 We have Multicultural Service Officers (MSOs) who assist migrant and refugee communities to connect with Australian Government services.
 MSOs also consult with communities about the impact of government initiatives on their communities.